 Women who are physically, sexually, mentally, spiritually, and financially abused, regardless of age, class, class, education, marital status, race, or culture, are given support and recovery.

 Specialized services are provided to women in these one-stop centers who have been victims of sexual harassment, domestic violence, human trafficking, honor crimes, acid attacks, or witch-hunting.

 - The one-stop centers support and assist women victims of violence in the private and public sectors under one roof.

 - Provide immediate access to several essential services.
-These services include medical, legal aid, psychological support, and counseling to fight against all forms of violence against women.
+These services include medical, legal aid, psychological support, and counseling to fight against violence against women.

 Services provided by OSC

 - Shelter, etc.